zgulde/cods/docs/deployment-guide.md

 1. Create a droplet on digitalocean.com

-    Choose the $5/month, 1GB RAM droplet.
+    Choose Ubuntu 16.04x64 as the operating system.
+The $5/month, 1GB RAM for the size of the server.
 Make sure to add your ssh key to the droplet!
 The command below will copy your public key to your clipboard.

     ```
     cat ~/.ssh/id_rsa.pub | pbcopy